gamkedo-la/vam-empire/.gdignore/DesignDoc/Kyle_Devjournal.md

 ## Player Scene
 ### ModularPlayer Ship Controller
-- The player controller scene (ModularPlayer.tscn) will load ships at the PilotedShip Node2D.
+- The player controller scene [Player.tscn](../../Player/Scenes/Player.tscn) will load ships at the PilotedShip Node2D.
-- The KinematicBody2D node ModularPlayer starts with no Collision2D.
+- The KinematicBody2D node <b>Player</b> starts with no Collision2D.
 The instanced Ship will have a CollisionShape2D named HullCollision which will be reparented to ModularPlayer at runtime.

-<sub>Modular Player Ship Scene Example </sub>
+<sub>Modular Player Ship Scene Example</sub>

 ![Modular Player Ship Example](images/modplayer_fig1.png)